Pacific language in schooling

 Education Region:

 The education region where the school is located.
-These twelve administrative regions are created by the Ministry of Education and are aligned with the Ministry's ten local offices.
+These twelve administrative regions are created by the Ministry of Education and are aligned with the Ministry's local offices.

 Regional Council: